Central European Initiative

-The Central European Initiative (CEI) is a forum of regional cooperation in Central and Eastern Europe, counting 18 member states.
+The Central European Initiative (CEI) is a forum of regional cooperation in Central and Eastern Europe, counting 17 member states.
 It was formed in Budapest in 1989.
 The body was developed on the basis of earlier experiences with The Alps-Adriatic Working Group.
 The CEI headquarters have been in Trieste, Italy, since 1996.

 History

 The Central European Initiative or CEI, is the largest and oldest forum of regional cooperation in Central, Eastern and South Eastern Europe.
-It now counts 17 member states, many of whom are not even part of Central Europe: Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Italy, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.

-The origin of the Central European Initiative lies in the creation of the Quadragonale in Budapest on 11 November 1989 whose founding members were Italy, Austria, Hungary and the Socialist Federal Republic of Yugoslavia (SFRY).
+It now counts 17 member states, based on region and democratic values: Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Italy, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.
+The origin of the Central European Initiative lies in the creation of what was then known as the Quadragonale in Budapest on 11 November 1989 whose founding members were Italy, Austria, Hungary and the Socialist Federal Republic of Yugoslavia (SFRY).
+The conjunction with the fall of the Berlin Wall was a coincidence, yet the CEI has been involved in democratizing Eastern European countries after the Soviet Bloc dissolved.

 The Initiative aimed at overcoming the division in blocks by re-establishing cooperation links, among countries of different political orientations and economic structures.
+This was largely headed by Italy, who at the time, wanted greater involvement in supporting Eastern European countries in order to rival a newly reunited Germany.

 At the first Summit in Venice in 1990, Czechoslovakia was admitted and the Initiative was renamed Pentagonale.
 In 1991, with the admission of Poland it became the Hexagonale.

-The organisation was renamed Central European Initiative (CEI) in 1992.
+The organization was renamed Central European Initiative (CEI) from the Hexagonale in 1992, and has held the name since.
 On the same occasion, Macedonia, Bosnia and Herzegovina, Croatia and Slovenia were admitted as member states.
+That year, Yugoslavia's recognition ceased, due to a violent break ups of the nation and the recognition of Croatia and Slovakia as independent nations.
 The Czech Republic and Slovakia were admitted to the CEI in 1993 following the dissolution of Czechoslovakia.
-In 1996 Albania, Belarus, Bulgaria, Moldova, Romania and Ukraine joined the CEI as full-fledged members.
+In 1996, Albania, Belarus, Bulgaria, Moldova, Romania and Ukraine joined the CEI as full-fledged members.

-The current membership derives from the adhesion of the Federal Republic of Yugoslavia (afterwards State Union of Serbia and Montenegro and later on Serbia) in 2000 and of Montenegro in 2006.
+In recent years the CEI has focused on expanding healthcare access within its 17 member states.
+It has partnered with the World Health Organization (WHO) to focus on preventing unwanted consequences from the pandemic and the sharing of health information.
+They have met regularly since this partnership was founded in June of 2022, with the most recent meeting happening November 2024.
+In the latest meeting, the organizations focused on health in the Western Balkans, implementing focus on integration following the EU model.